tymyrddin/purple/source/docs/distribution-networks/observable-semantics/engineering-and-change/maintenance-window-signatures.md

 threshold values, pickup currents, time delays); the as-left record shows the same settings after maintenance.
 For any changed settings, the record documents the old value and new value.

-Normal as-found-and-as-left records show: what was found (equipment in expected condition, or a specific defect noted), what was done (settings changes, equipment replacement, cleaning, calibration), and what was left (equipment in working condition, all settings restored or changed per the work plan).
+A normal record runs found, done, left.
+What was found is the equipment in its expected state, or a defect noted; what was done is the settings changed, the part replaced, the clean or the calibration; what was left is the equipment working again, settings restored or changed to the work plan.
 The records are signed by the technician and often reviewed and approved by the Werkverantwoordelijke (Work Responsible) or supervisor.

 Falsified as-found-and-as-left records are a signature of unauthorised work disguised as legitimate maintenance.
 If the